 The best Bucket.io 2.0 alternative for building Quiz Funnels, segmenting your audience into email lists, and converting visitors into low-cost / high-quality leads is Thrive Quiz Builder.
-While Bucket 2.0 costs $2,000 Setup Fee + $200 per month, Thrive Quiz Builder is $67 one-time fee making it a very accessible alternative.
+While Bucket 2.0 costs $2,000 Setup Fee + $200 per month, Thrive Quiz Builder is part of the Thrive Themes Suite which is $90/quarter or $228/year.

 In this post I'll detail all of the main features in Bucket.io 2.0 and identify how Thrive Quiz Builder lines up perfectly --feature by feature -- to Bucket 2.0... but at a fraction of the price.